quii/learn-go-with-tests/databases.md

 ## Write the test first

-Before we can retrieve, update or delete an object, we need to create it first!
-Logically, it makes sense to start here.
+Before we can retrieve, update or delete an object, we need be able to create it first!

-While we're at it, we should test that the title or author aren't empty (remember the `NOT NULL` in our migrations?)
+While we're at it, we should test that the title or author aren't empty (remember the `NOT NULL` in our migrations?).

 Create a new file `crud_test.go` and add the following code: